University of Córdoba Degrees and Courses

 The classes at the University of Córdoba (UCO) are designed for Spanish students, which means that you, as an international student, need to work hard to overcome language, cultural and academic background differences.
 Nevertheless, PRESHCO students have been very successful in their UCO classes, and have consistently received grades that are on par with those received at their home institutions.

 Although you may choose any class from any degree program (grado) at the UCO, we strongly recommend that you try to choose classes from the same year (primero, segundo, tercero or cuarto) of the same degree program (grado).
 For example, you might want to choose two classes from the second year of Spanish Philology (Segundo de Filología Hispánica).
 This will help you to get to know other UCO students better because students from the same year and degree take all of the same classes together.
 It will also help with scheduling your classes.

-The suggestions that you will find below have been created taking into account evaluations by past PRESHCO students (in some cases), along with the major and minor requirements at the home institutions of Smith and Wellesley Colleges, as well as some other institutions that send students on the PRESHCO program.
+The suggestions that you will find in the links below have been created taking into account evaluations by past PRESHCO students (in some cases), along with the major and minor requirements at the home institutions of Smith and Wellesley Colleges, as well as some other institutions that send students on the PRESHCO program.

 Please be advised that each student has a unique experience with direct matriculation at the UCO.
 In general, classes at Spanish universities are very different from those in the United States.
 There is usually a theoretical (lecture-format) part and a practical (exercise-based or group work) part.
 There are minimal open discussions and presentations, and most of the work comes at the end of the semester.